0u812/tellurium-video-tutorials/guide/contents/articles/getting-started-mac/index.md

 template: article.jade
 ---

-This video will show you how to launch Tellurium for Mac OS X and load a SBML model with layout.
+This video will show you how to launch Tellurium for Mac OS X and load an SBML model with layout.
 SBML models are available [here](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip):

 <video id="really-cool-video" class="video-js vjs-default-skin" controls